cs50nestm/cs50labs/syntax/README.md

 In this lab you will learn:

 - What we mean by syntax
-- How to use the `printf` function
+- When to use parentheses and double quotes
 - Why we use curly braces and semicolons
-- How to use a library
 - The syntax needed to create a program in C

 ## What is Syntax?